6.09.2014

 Students registered their drawings using animation bond paper, peg bars, and makeshift light tables.
 They maintained an organized portfolio of their work before scanning and were introduced to Aftereffects, software used to create this video.
 Modifications included animating torn paper collage and photocopied images.

-Kehinde Wiley
+11th grader, Kehinde Wiley

-Phillip Guston
+10th grader, Phillip Guston

-Drawing + Painting explored some basic printmaking:
+Drawing + Painting explored some printmaking:

 Solar plate etching